MrLixm/llloger/doc/INDEX.md

 The tokens available are :

-- `time` : time at which the logge rmessage is created
+- `time` : time at which the logger message is created
 - `message`: message passed to the logger call
 - `logger`: name of the logger
 - `level`: level of the message